tuva-health/ed_classification/.github/pull_request_template.md

 ## Describe your changes
-Please include a summary of any changes.
+_Please include a summary of any changes._

+## Issues
+_Please include any relevant issues as bullets._

 ## How has this been tested?
-Please describe the tests you ran to verify your changes.
-Provide instructions or code to reproduce output.
+_Please describe the tests you ran to verify your changes.
+Provide instructions or code to reproduce output._

 ## Reviewer focus
-Please summarize the specific items you’d like the reviewer(s) to look into.
+_Please summarize the specific items you’d like the reviewer(s) to look into._

+-

 ## Checklist before requesting a review
 - [ ]  (Optional) I have recorded a Loom performing a self-review of my code